 If you wish, you may say the following prayer to begin a personal relationship with Jesus Christ.

 Dear Jesus, I know that I am a sinner and ask You to forgive me for my sins.
 Please save my soul.
 Thank You for dying on the cross for me and for giving me eternal life.
 In Jesus’ name.
 Amen.

 I’ve never regretted asking the Lord to save my soul.
-I didn't know at the time what having a personal relationship with Jesus would really be like.
+I didn’t know at the time what having a personal relationship with Jesus Christ would really be like.
 But I have found great comfort in knowing He’s my best friend, that He loves me with an unconditional, everlasting love, and that He will never leave my side.
-Furthermore, He is my source of strength.
+Furthermore, Jesus Christ is my source of strength.
 It was only through Him that I was able to break free of anorexia and this wonderful freedom gives me joy, peace and hope.